16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 9. Assisi Viewpoint + Horses

-After a day in Assisi, drive to a beautiful viewpoint that overlooks the city and the rest of Umbria.
+After our day in Assisi, we drove to this beautiful viewpoint that overlooks the city and the rest of Umbria.
 At a height of 1200 meters, this has to be one of the most fantastic views in the region.
-It’s also the perfect chance to see the sun go down over the hills, mountains, vineyards, and medieval cities of Umbria.

-Best of all, if you travel to the top, you can find lots of wild horses roaming free across the lands and roads (although be aware they’re not always there.
-Still, you might get lucky!).
-Here is the location of the viewpoint.
+Best of all, at the top, we found lots of wild horses roaming free across the lands and roads (apparently they’re not always there, but you might get lucky!

 10. Gorges of Nera & Vasca Profonda